Prediction of pressure-induced stabilization of noble-gas-atom compounds with alkali oxides and alkali sulfides: Results and Discussion

 Each of the materials investigated is an insulator.
-The bandstructures of the alkali oxides and sulfides consist of narrow and rather widely spaced bands, as shown in Fig.\ \ref{fig:bandstructure_HeNa2O-Na2O} for Na$_2$O at a pressure of 20 GPa.
+The bandstructures of the alkali oxides and sulfides consist of narrow and rather widely spaced bands, as shown in Fig.\ \ref{fig:bandstructure_HeNa2O-Na2O} for Na$_2$O at 20 GPa.
 The orbitals at the valence band maximum arise mainly from the O $2p$ levels, which capture the valence $3s$ electrons from the Na atoms.
 The bands at about -14.5 eV arise from the O $2s$ levels, and those at -22.0 eV arise from the Na $2p$ levels.
-When He atoms are added they occupy a band at about -13.5 eV which shows a small amount of hybridization with the O $2s$ levels.
+Additional H atoms occupy a band at about -13.5 eV which shows a small amount of hybridization with the O $2s$ levels.
 The Na $2s$ levels lie at about -50 eV (not shown).

-In K$_2$S at 2 GPa the O $2p$ levels capture the K $4s$ electrons, and the O $2s$ levels lie at about -9.4 eV.
+In K$_2$S at 2 GPa the O $2p$ levels capture the K $4s$ electrons, while the O $2s$ levels lie at about -9.4 eV.
 The K $3p$ levels lie at about -12.6 eV.
 When He atoms are included they occupy a $1s$ band which is very close in energy to the K $3p$ levels, and there is considerable hybridization between these orbitals, see the Supplemental Material \cite{Supplemental}.
 If Ne atoms are included instead of He, we find that the Ne $2p$ levels sit at an energy of about -10.0 eV, just below the O $2s$ levels.

 The inclusion of noble gas atoms does not in general alter the oxygen, sulfur or alkali-metal-derived bands very much, which is consistent with the interaction between the noble gas atoms and the host oxide/sulfide being fairly weak.
 However, in some cases significant hybridization between the alkali atom and O $2s$ levels can occur.
 Bandstructures for other oxides and sulfides, with and without included He and Ne atoms are shown in the Supplemental Material \cite{Supplemental}.